Direct Tax Services

 Select Your Location

 Export can be understood as a process in which goods are sent outside India.
-Modes of transport for goods taken outside the country will include land, air and sea.
+Modes of transport for goods taken outside the country will include land, air, and sea.
 The definition of export also consists of the term ‘Consignment’.
 Consignment of Goods, lease, hire purchase, or any other form of arrangement would come under the meaning of export.
 Exporting a software product can be covered through electronic media or transmission.
 Therefore the export of goods and services from India has an in-depth meaning for the various types of goods and services sent outside India.

-The meaning of Export of Goods and Services has to comply with the laws related to Foreign Exchange Management Act, 1999[1].
-Apart from this law, the definition of export has come within the purview of the Foreign Exchange Management (Export of Goods & Services) Regulations 2015.
+The meaning of Export of Goods and Services has to comply with the laws related to Foreign Exchange Management Act 1999.
+Apart from this law, the definition of export has come within the purview of the Foreign Exchange Management (Export of Goods & Services) Regulations 20151.
 Export transactions are governed by the Foreign Exchange Management (Current Account Transactions) Rules, 2000.
 The Director-General of Foreign Trade (DGFT) regulates the export of goods and services in India.
 Apart from this, the Foreign Trade Policy (FTP) has been amended from time to time.
 These institutions manage export transactions within India.
-RBI and FEMA governs export transactions in India.
+RBI and FEMA govern export transactions in India.
 RBI has the authority to make specific rules related to export transactions outside India.
 These rules and regulations are circulated to Authorised Dealers/ Authorised Person (AD/ AP) Category –I. Authorized Dealers have to be compliant with the laws on the export of goods and services.

 For construing compliance of export of goods and services from India, it is crucial to understand important terms related to Exports: